tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 * A memory store to the stack to push the result

 This could probably still be reduced further by hand, which we have done in our [assembly implementation][asm-load-attr-instance] of the Python interpreter.
+In a compiled representation of this cache, we could eliminate the loads required for cache index, cache tuple, receiver, stored layout ID, and cached attribute offset---they would all be encoded directly into the machine code.

 [asm-load-attr-instance]: https://github.com/tekknolagi/skybison/blob/9253d1e0e42c756dfa37e709918266e09e1d15dc/runtime/interpreter-gen-x64.cpp#L1130